PeterCamilleri/games_lessons/00/README.md

 Item under development --- I am working on a RailsInstaller survival guide which will try to get the best of both worlds.

+## Step minus 1 Install the Gosu gem.

+After the scary business of getting the right version of Ruby installed, this step is an easy one:

+    gem install gosu

+That should do it!

+## Step Zero - Install this tutorial.